 Ultimately, Lieutenant (j.g.)
-Begor was serving as the group’s medical officer on board infantry landing craft LCI(L)-339 as it neared the beach in Operation “Postern,” the landing of then 9th Australian Division on the beaches of the Huon Peninsula near Lae, New Guinea, on 4 September 1943.
-Japanese Mitsubishi G4M Type 1 land attack planes (BETTY) and Aichi D3A Type 99 carrier [dive] bombers (VAL), escorted by Mitsubishi A6M Type 0 carrier fighters (ZERO), attacked the Seventh Amphibious Force’s shipping off the beachhead.
+Begor was serving as the group’s medical officer on board infantry landing craft LCI(L)-339 as she neared the beach in Operation Postern, the landing of then 9th Australian Division on the beaches of the Huon Peninsula near Lae, New Guinea, on 4 September 1943.
+Japanese Mitsubishi G4M Type 1 land attack planes (Betty) and Aichi D3A Type 99 carrier [dive] bombers (Val), escorted by Mitsubishi A6M Type 0 carrier fighters (Zero), attacked the Seventh Amphibious Force’s shipping off the beachhead.
 About 150 yards from the beach, LCI(L)-339 dropped anchor; thus unmaneuverable as she prepared to beach to disembark her troops, she came in for the unwelcome attention of three bombers and three fighters seen approaching on the port side.
-Lieutenant (j.g.)
+Lt. (j.g.)
 James M. Tidball, USNR, her commanding officer, ordered fire opened as soon as the enemy aircraft came within range, but the fighters began strafing LCI(L)-339 almost simultaneously, riddling her with holes from stem to stern and causing “considerable” casualties amongst the troops.

 Begor, severely wounded in both thighs, was transferred to LCI(L)-338, thence ashore, whence he was transported to the U.S. Army 87th Station Hospital at Buna, and thence, on 7 September, to the tank landing ship LST-464 that had been specifically configured to serve as a hospital ship.
 Sadly, while on board LST-464, Begor’s condition worsened, and he died of his wounds during the morning watch on 9 September 1943.
 The doctor who had wanted to “see some action,” was awarded the Navy Cross, posthumously.